Router Jig Basic Instructions.

 This video shows how to set the jig for installing a latch or lock.

-You can see how the edge of the jig needs to be flush with the face of the 35mm door.
-Then the base plate centre line mark goes on 17.5 half the thickness of the door.
+For a 35mm door, the base plate centre line mark goes on 17.5 half the thickness of the door.
 You can sight the centre of the latch length with the template line, then do a small test cut.
-Once it's in the correct position, record the centre measurement on the black and white guide.
-By memory it could be 44.5 or 45.
+Once it's in the correct position, record the centre measurement on the internal side markings.
+It could be 44.5 or 45 depending on the latch size.

 It all takes practice getting to know your router and jig but once you get the hang of it, it's brilliant.